asimpletune/r33d.org/README.md

 * There is a file called `_headers` which is a convention used by cloudflare pages to set HTTP headers for the static site
 * `ZOLA_VERSION=0.17.2` must be explicitly set in cloudflare pages build settings
 * `NODE_VERSION=14.0.0` must be explicitly set in cloudflare pages build settings
+* There's a file, `CHANGELOG.md`, that helps track what's changed as the site evolves

 ## Notes: